Advanced Sutureless Amniotic Membrane Pterygiectomy (ASAP)

 - No-stitch pterygium surgery is made possible by the use of modern tissue adhesive composed of clotting proteins normally found in human blood.
 Tissue adhesive allows the surgeon to secure a conjunctival autograft in seconds rather than minutes.
 After about one week the tissue adhesive dissolves, leaving no residue, and the eye heals comfortably.

-- An amniotic membrane will be placed in the eye to aid the healing process and decreases inflammation
+- An amniotic membrane will be placed in the eye to aid the healing process and decrease inflammation.

 The ASAP procedure shows a proven ability to prevent scar tissue and is used to reduce the chance of regrowth after pterygium removal to less than 1%.